Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group

 \subsection{Discrete spin structure in 3D and local Kasteleyn orientations}

-In this subsection, we will discuss the first Stiefel-Whitney homology class on discrete lattice and relate it to the \emph{local Kasteleyn orientations} on the dual lattice.
+In this subsection, we discuss the first Stiefel--Whitney homology class on a discrete lattice and relate it to the \emph{local Kasteleyn orientations} on the dual lattice.
 The overall constructions are parallel to the 2D case.
 The difference is that Kasteleyn orientations are only satisfied for the smallest loops in 3D, not for the general large loops.
-The fermion parity of Kitaev chain decorated on fluctuating loop is therefore not conserved.
+The fermion parity of a Kitaev chain decorated onto a fluctuating loop is therefore not conserved.